Maria McLean

-Maria McLean is a former competitive figure skater from Great Britain.
+Maria McLean is a British former competitive figure skater.
 She is the 1973 British national champion.
 McLean competed at three European Championships, placing as high as sixth (1974), and at two World Championships, placing 11th in 1973 and 12th in 1974.

 McLean is an ISU technical specialist.
 She is also a choreographer who has worked with Laura Lepistö, Jelena Glebova, and Jenni Vähämaa.